 - But due to his theories regarding the origin evolution of animal species, he can also be considered a biologist.

-- Most of the concepts in biology today have been derived from Darwin’s most important discovery; evolution by means of natural selection.
+- Most of the concepts in biology today have been derived from Darwin’s most important discovery; evolution through natural selection.

 - Therefore, his contribution to biology is what made scientists start to view science as they do today.

 - Along with carrying out experiments with pigeons, barnacles, and earthworms, Darwin also studied a few organisms simply by observing them.

 - When he was at the Galapagos Islands, he was stricken by the fact that finches were different on each island.

 - These finches did not have the same beaks, and the beaks of each group of finches were shaped according to the seeds found on that particular island.